 Public engagement is key to the city's electrical facilities planning.
 You can participate and provide input in multiple ways:

 The Energize Eastside Environmental Impact Statement (EIS)--led by the City of Bellevue in cooperation with Kirkland, Newcastle, Redmond, and Renton--has an independent website.
 It is the site for information about the EIS process for Puget Sound Energy’s proposal to site and build approximately 18 miles of new 230-kilovolt transmission line from Redmond to Renton, through Bellevue.
 The various member communities can use the web site to participate in reviewing meeting materials, signing up for updates, and providing comments.
-The public comment dates for the Phase 1 Scoping period, scheduled to begin in April or early May, will be posted there soon.
+The first phase of the EIS, a 45-day scoping period, began on April 30 and will run through June 15.
+It provides multiple opportunities for public feedback.
+The first of five community meetings will be held at Bellevue City Hall on Tuesday, May 12.
 Please visit www.energizeeastsideeis.org.

 City staff provided Council with a briefing on Energize Eastside project updates including the Independent Technical Analysis, the EIS process soon to get underway, and the Electrical Reliability Study on Monday, March 9.
 Background documents.